Skip to main content Skip to navigation

 Research Interests

-My research and teaching combine insights from drama pedagogy and intercultural language education with an ethnomethodological perspective that makes use of Conversation Analysis (CA) and Membership Categorisation Analysis (MCA).
+My research and teaching combine insights from intercultural education and drama pedagogy with an ethnomethodological perspective that makes use of Conversation Analysis (CA) and Membership Categorisation Analysis (MCA).
 I am also interested in interactional approaches to qualitative research interviews, and examining the role of reflexivity in applied linguistic and educational research.
-I am the Convenor of the Drama and Language Education Research Group (DaLE), and an active member of the Teacher Education & Development Group in the Department of Applied Linguistics.
+I have recently begun work on a number of projects exploring the intersections between critical approaches to intercultural communication and neurodiversity.

 Biography

-I am currently an Assistant Professor (Teaching Focussed) in Applied Linguistics, specialising in Intercultural Communication.
-I am module leader for BA modules on Intercultural Pragmatics, Communication Modes, and Culture and Interpersonal Relations, and teach on various MSc modules, including Understanding Culture and Globalisation and Diversity in the Workplace.
-With a background in teaching literature and drama in language-learning contexts, I have also contributed to modules for the MA TESOL and MA Drama and English Language Teaching.
-I have previously taught for Coventry University, and spent more than a decade working at Guangdong University of Foreign Studies in China, designing and delivering courses on various aspects of Anglophone drama and literature.
-My PhD, which was funded by the ESRC, was an ethnomethodological study of how participants (including myself as practitioner / researcher) did, and did things with, Shakespeare during a series of intercultural workshops held in the English faculty of a Chinese university.
+I am an Assistant Professor (Teaching Focussed) in Applied Linguistics, specialising in intercultural communication.
+I lead BA modules on Intercultural Pragmatics, Communication Modes, and Culture and Interpersonal Relations.
+I also lead and/or co-teach on various modules for the MSc in Intercultural Communication for Business and the Professions (ICBP), including Understanding Culture, Globalisation and Diversity in the Workplace, and Intercultural Coaching and Development.
+With a background in teaching literature and drama in language-learning contexts, I also regularly contribute to modules for the MA TESOL and MA Drama and English Language Teaching (DELT).
+I have previously taught at universities in the UK and China, including spending more than a decade working at Guangdong University of Foreign Studies, designing and delivering modules on various aspects of Anglophone drama and literature.
+These teaching and research experiences fed into my ESRC-funded PhD thesis (on intercultural Shakespeare in Chinese higher education), as well as various aspects of the book Translating Shakespeare: Access and Mediation (2025), which I co-edited with Liz Oakley-Brown.